-A. Each public school principal or school leader shall have written policies and procedures developed jointly with local law enforcement, fire, public safety, and emergency preparedness officials, that address the immediate response to emergency situations that may develop in the schools and comply with the requirements in R.S.
-17:416.16.
-The principal or school leader shall:

-1. submit the crisis management and response plan to the local superintendent for approval;
+- A. Each public school principal or school leader shall have a crisis management and response plan developed jointly with local law enforcement, fire, public safety, and emergency preparedness officials, that addresses the immediate response to emergency situations that may develop in schools.
+The plan shall seek to utilize resources and information available through the Louisiana Commission on School and Nonprofit Security.
+The principal or school leader shall: - 1. submit the crisis management and response plan to the local superintendent, the LDOE, and the Center for Safe Schools within the Governor's Office of Homeland Security and Emergency Preparedness;